How to uninstall SkilledObject adware?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-More examples of apps like SkilledObject are InitialSkill, GuideRecord and CleanParameter.
-It is common that advertisement-supported apps are advertised as legitimate, useful.
-Although, most of them are useless to their users and designed only to generate revenue for their developers.
-Therefore, such apps should not be downloaded and installed.
+More examples of apps similar to SkilledObject are InitialSkill, GuideRecord and CleanParameter.
+Commonly, advertisement-supported apps are promoted as legitimate and useful, however, most are useless to regular users and designed only to generate revenue for the developers.
+Therefore, these apps should never be downloaded or installed.

 How did SkilledObject install on my computer?